 CURRENT PUBLIC POLICY ISSUES AND HOT TOPICS

-At NAMI, we follow the current public policy issues and “hot topics” at the local county level, state level and federal level.
-We study and analyze the issues and provide summaries of policies, legislation and various systems problems and needs.
+At NAMI, we follow the current public policy issues and “hot topics” at the local county level, state level, and federal level.
+We study and analyze the issues and provide summaries of policies, legislation, and various systems problems and needs.

-LOCAL: On the local county levels, NAMI Southwestern Pennsylvania monitors the block grant plans, which have replaced the old, state mental health plan completed by the county MH/ID Administrators.
+LOCAL: On the local county levels, NAMI Keystone Pennsylvania monitors the block grant plans, which have replaced the old, state mental health plan completed by the county MH/ID Administrators.
 County Block Grants are posted on the county human services websites.

 NAMI’s advocacy efforts can be different in each county depending on the identified area of system need.
-Mental health treatment in county jails, housing needs and drug overdose deaths are examples of local, county level issues.
+Mental health treatment in county jails, housing needs, and drug overdose deaths are examples of local, county-level issues.